lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

 [pgd_bad()][pgd_bad] determines whether the specified PGD entry itself is not in a state where it, or descendent tables, can be safely modified.

-__NOTE:__ It seems to me that it also determines whether a page table entry is in a consistent state _at all_, since page tables that are empty/swapped out/read-only make no sense for the purposes of page table traversal (discussed below), but based on the definition from [Understanding the Linux Virtual Memory Manager][amazon-gorman] and what I've found online so far, 'modifiability' seems to be the canonical explanation so far, so I'm being conservative and sticking with that.
-On other architectures it seems the definition is more nebulous, I briefly [looked into this][arm64-stackoverflow] recently where the definition was - does this entry actually refer to a lower level table.

 In x86-64 the test consists of checking that the `_PAGE_PRESENT`, `_PAGE_RW`, `_PAGE_ACCESSED` and `_PAGE_DIRTY` flags are set.